 Student loan consolidation

-Student loans are one of the most common types of debt in the U.S., making up $1.5 trillion of the population’s debt load.
-The average student owes around $37,000, and average monthly payments are around $330.
+Student loans are one of the most common types of debt in the U.S., with the average student owing around $37,000, and typical monthly payments around $330.
 Though the federal government is the biggest lender, private lenders account for around 20 percent of the total student loan volume.
 If student loan debt becomes hard to manage, refinancing and consolidation are two ways to make payments more manageable.

 How you consolidate your debt depends on if you have federal loans, private loans or a combination of both.
 If you only have federal loans, you can apply for consolidation through the Department of Education.
 Consolidating your federal student loans is similar to consolidating other loans.
 You won’t get a lower rate, though you can convert variable rate loans to a fixed rate.
 The primary benefit of consolidating your federal loans is they are combined into a single package and you have just one monthly payment.
 You can also get a new term, often up to 30 years.
 The rate for your consolidated loan is the average of your loans’ current rates, rounded to the nearest eighth of a percent.

 If you have private loans or a combination of private and federal loans, you can apply to consolidate them through another lender.
 There are stricter application requirements.
 For example, you need to have a source of income and good credit – if not, you may need to find a co-signer.
 When you consolidate your loans through a private lender, you can typically get a lower rate and longer term.

 However, private consolidation has some drawbacks.
 Because it has more requirements, especially regarding your credit, it can be difficult to get approved.
 And if you are approved, you may not get the best rate.
 Terms are also shorter, typically 20 years as opposed to 30 years for a federal consolidation.
 In addition, you waive some fringe benefits – for example, forbearance in case you lose your job.